Medina del Campo

 Medina del Campo is a town and municipality of Spain located in the autonomous community of Castile and León.
 Part of the Province of Valladolid, it is the centre of a farming area.

-It lies on the banks of the Zapardiel river, in the centre of the Duero basin.
+It lies on the banks of the Zapardiel river, in the central part of the Douro basin.
 Initially a Berber settlement, it was repopulated after 1085.
 By the 12th century the walled town had become a major population centre of the Kingdom of Castile, drawing large-scale trading operations.
 It was later granted right to hold its well-known free fairs, which attracted a notable presence of international dealers.

+It is located on the A-6 road route.